daniel-fink/rangekeeper/_sources/examples.md

-# Examples
+# Real Estate Flexibility and Valuation under Uncertainty

-The following notebooks illustrate examples of using the library, with a focus on I/O and requirements around object models.
+This series of notebooks provides a walkthrough of the library in parallel with chapters of the book.
+It is intended for use by practitioners who are both familiar with the book's content, and well-versed in data-science-oriented programming.